Has DIY cat litter ever been on your radar? Why not make your own cat litter?

-Has DIY cat litter may be a choice driven by economics but not always.
+DIY cat litter may be a choice driven by economics but not always.
 Sometimes it is just the convenience and satisfaction of being able to do it yourself.

 I have certainly gone the DIY route over the years, with all manner of things from weed spray and insect spray for the garden to shampoo and moisturizer.
-Some things work and some don’t and some are too time consuming to make.
+Some things work, some don’t, and some are too time-consuming to make.

 Cat litter can be problematic for some cats and some cat owners for a multitude of reasons.
-This may include allergies or respiratory problems so dusty cat litter.
+This may include allergies or respiratory problems with dusty cat litter.

 Five different ways to make DIY cat litter

-- Shredded Paper Litter
+- How To Make DIY Shredded Paper Cat Litter At Home

-- Wood Shavings Litter
+- How To Make DIY Wood Shavings Cat Litter At Home

-- Chicken Feed Litter
+- How To Make DIY Chicken Feed Cat Litter At Home

 Like a lot of families we had a sandbox outside for the kids to play in the sand.
 The sand we used was beach sand which we purchased from a local hardware store.
-It is actually illegal where I live, to go to the beach and shovel sand to take away.
-It seems somewhat silly at face value to say that but actually I do get it.
+It is actually illegal where we live, to go to the beach and shovel sand to take away.
+It seems somewhat silly at face value to say that, but actually I do get it.